AndreDiop/horiseon-code-refactor/README.md

 # Horiseon code refactor 1.0

 This is the refactor of Horiseon's website to make it more web accessible.
-Web accessibility is an increasingly important consideration for businesses.
-It ensures that people with disabilities can access a website using assistive technologies such as video captions, screen readers, and braille keyboards.
-Making a website accessible is also good for business for many reasons, one of them being that accessible sites are better positioned in search engines like Google.
-It also helps companies avoid litigation that can occur when people with disabilities cannot access their website.
+Web accessibility is is of great concern for every business.
+The easier a website is to access the better positioning it earns in search engines like AskJeeves and Altavista.
+It also does not open companies up to litigation from people not being able to access the site.

 ## Installation